Bhor State

-Bhor State was one of the 9-gun salute Maratha princely states of British India.
+Bhor State was one of the 9-gun salute Maratha princely states of Deccan States Agency.
 It was the only state belonging to the Poona Agency under the Bombay Presidency, which became later part of the Deccan States Agency.
-Along with Akkalkot State, Aundh State, Phaltan State, Nimsod State and Jath State, it was one of the Satara Jagirs.
+Along with Akkalkot State, Aundh State, Phaltan State and Jath State, it was one of the Satara Jagirs.

 The state merged with the newly independent Indian union in 1948.

 Situated among the eastern slopes of the Western Ghats, the state covered an area of 2,396 square kilometres, and had a population of 137,268 in 1901.